djmattyg007/useful-scripts/README.txt

 This script provides a wrapper for adding named SSH keys to your SSH agent.
 I deliberately named the script with underscores to make it easier to tab-complete.

+systemctl_stop_machine.py

+This script is designed to gracefully stop nspawn containers that run their own init processes that are not systemd (such as runit or s6-overlay).
+The naive approach to this problem is to have an ExecStop= line in your service unit that calls 'machinectl kill machine --kill-who=leader'.
+Unfortunately, this doesn't wait for the process to terminate.
+Instead, it exits immediately, and systemd then thinks the main process has not terminated and kills all the processes within the container immediately.
+This script runs the above machinectl command, then actually waits for the process to terminate before exiting.

 toggle_service